Grand Egyptian Museum: Private Guided Tour

 Should I visit the GEM or the Egyptian Museum at Tahrir?

-How long does the GEM take?
-A focused guided visit takes 3–4 hours.
+A focused guided visit takes 3–4 hours and covers the Tutankhamun collection, the Royal Mummies, the Grand Staircase, and the key thematic galleries.
 The full museum, without time pressure, takes a full day.
-We recommend 4 hours as the right duration for first-time visitors — enough depth to be satisfying, not so much that the last hour becomes fatigue.
+We recommend 4 hours as the right duration for most visitors — enough depth to be satisfying without the last hour becoming fatigue.

-Is this suitable for travelers arriving from a long flight?
+Is this suitable for children?

 Explore the tours above.
 Read the details.
 Ask questions if needed.
 Book only when it feels right.